Locations:

 Advertisement

-• Aromatase inhibitors, a type of hormone therapy that lowers your body’s estrogen levels to deprive cancer cells of fuel.
+• Aromatase inhibitors, a type of anti-hormone therapy that lowers your body’s estrogen levels to deprive cancer cells of fuel

-• CDK4/6 inhibitors, which reduce the chances of recurrence.
+• CDK4/6 inhibitors reduce the chances of recurrence when given with anti-estrogen therapy

 “There are very effective approaches,” Dr. Abraham says, “and ER/PR-positive patients may be advised to take anti-estrogen pills for as long as five to 10 years.”

-If your cancer is ER/PR-negative, though, these treatments aren’t an option.
+But if the cancer is ER/PR-negative, these treatments aren’t an option.

 HER2, which stands for “human epidermal growth factor receptor 2,” is another type of growth signal receptor (sometimes known as an antenna) that may be present on your breast cancer cells.
 About 25% of breast cancers are HER2-positive.